Walodja1987/xns/test/Tests.md

 - Should return correct `pricePerName` for namespace.
 - Should return correct `creator` address for namespace.
 - Should return correct `createdAt` timestamp for namespace.
-- Should return correct `remainingFreeNames` count for namespace.
 - Should return correct values for special namespace "x".

 #### Reverts